 De Anza's opener was dismal as it lost to the prep-power Buchser.
 But the Dons quickly came back to take an unexpected fifth in the Nor-Cal meet.
 From then on they were on their way to a winning season.
 Before departing as interim mentor, Spear left Lambert with a 1-0 conference record.
 De Anza blasted Monterey Peninsula, 23-2, for that victory.

 THE DEFENSE WAS the strong point of the team, and, as Spear called it, "a very deliberate attack.
-They used constant pressure without any razzle-dazzle.'
+They used constant pressure without any raz-zle-dazzle."

 After drowning Cabrillo, 26-0, Lambert changed his mind about the ability of the Dons.
-"I believe we have a very good chance of placing in the top two teams at the Nor-Cal Championships."
+"I believe we have a very good chance of placing in the top two teams at the Nor-Cal Championships.'

 VICTORIES OVER Menlo College and West Valley gave the Dons their final two conference wins.
-During league play, De remarkably outscored Anza their opponents, 73-9.
+During league play, De Anza remarkably outscored their opponents, 73-9.
 The West Valley cliff-hanger was decided in the last remaining minutes for the Camino Norte championship.

 Before taking another breath, De Anza quickly won the Nor-Cal tournament by streaking to four straight victories.

-Harriers fold at N-C finale The De Anza cross-country squad had its perfect record marred Nov.
+Harriers fold at N-C finale

+The De Anza cross-country squad had its perfect record marred Nov.
 22 when it managed to finish 14th in a field of 27 in the Northern California Junior College Cross-Country Championships held at Foothill College.

-The Dons finished behind the College of San Mateo, which finished first and went on to the State meet where it finished in the top ten. at the outcome.
+The Dons finished behind the College of San Mateo, which finished first and went on to the State meet where it finished in the top ten.

+record in the Championships and was also the Camino Norte Conference Champion.
+Coach Don Vick has no explanation for the let-down, and would like to chalk the whole thing up to experience.
+He is not sorry for the loss, but is a little shocked at the outcome.